 - Area: 109,884 sq km (42,426 sq mi)

 - Time zone: Eastern Standard Time (GMT -5)

 - Legislature: National Assembly of People's Power

-- Currencies: The Cuban Peso (code: CUP) also called “moneda nacional”, and the Cuban Convertible Peso (code: CUC).
-The CUC is pegged to the US Dollar at par.
+- Currencies: The Cuban Peso (code: CUP) also called “moneda nacional”.

 - Leading industries: Tourism, sugar, tobacco, mining, agriculture and pharmaceuticals.